Insights, Products, Solutions

 Where is RCS messaging used?

-RCS has full coverage in Canada, Mexico, Brazil, UK, Germany, France, Spain, Italy, and India.
+RCS has full coverage in Canada, Mexico, Brazil, the U.K., Germany, France, Spain, Italy, and India.
 Other countries offer full support via Google’s RCS services or partial support, with a selection of local mobile operators providing RCS.

 Map shows markets where RCS has some level of operator coverage, no operator coverage, or unique deployments.